Monicalr0/SurviveUni/README.md

 # SurviveUni

 This is a course group project for CSC207 Fall 2019 at the University of Toronto.
-I helped develope part of the "social" part of the game and also some universal part over the three subgames.
+I helped develope part of the "social" part of the game and also some universal part over the three subgames as well as the README file.

 **General Information :**